rjduran/cm-code/node/hello-express/README.md

     app.listen(3000, () => console.log('Example app listening on port 3000!'))
     ````

+    The application starts off by requiring the express module then making an app object using it.
+The app object will be used to call all express functions.

+    Following the require statements is the first call to `app.get()`.
+The `get` function is used to route HTTP GET requests to a specified path with a specified callback function.
+Check out the Express documentation on this function [here](https://expressjs.com/en/4x/api.html#app.get).

+    One thing to note in this exercise is the use of "Arrow Functions" in the line: `app.get('/', (req, res) => res.send('Hello World!'))`.
+In this case, an arrow function is used to define the callback function.
+This is mostly to reduce the amount of code required to accomplish the same goal of defining the required callback function.
+To learn more about Arrow Functions check out [this excellent explanation](https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc) and the [Mozilla JavaScript Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 3. Run the node app
     ````bash
     node app.js
     ````

 References